 Salix species generally require an open position and abhor dryness at the roots.
 Whilst many can be found in wet or boggy soils, and prefer a damp, heavy soil, most will grow well in a range of moist but well-drained soils so long as they are fairly deep.
 Very few are at home in chalky soils[

 A polymorphic plant, there are many sub-species and cultivars[

-Plants in this genus are notably susceptible to honey fungus[
+Species in this genus are often notably susceptible to honey fungus[

 An admirable ground cover plant[

 ].
-The sub-species S. repens argentea is the form best used for this[
+The sub-species Salix repens argentea is the form best used for this[

 ].
 The plant is also used for stabilizing old waste tips and slag heaps[

 The stems are sometimes used in basket making[